 - Use the “nightly” HandBrake, and manually install some library files (which I’ve included at the end).

 I compiled a 10-bit version (both x264 and x265).
 Just download it, unzip, throw it in your Applications folder if you want, and run it (the same way you’d run your current version).
-A couple notes on it though:
+A few notes on it:

 - It’s the easiest/cleanest option.
 If you decide to get rid of it, uninstalling is as simple as dragging to the trash.